-Looking at the histogram above, you’ll see that the majority of the pixels are leaning towards the furthest left.
-This means that the majority of the image is underexposed (too dark) and parts of the image are pure black.
+Looking at the histogram, we can see that most of the pixels are leaning towards the furthest left.
+This means that most of the image is underexposed (too dark), and parts are pure black.

-Now, look at the image itself.
-Are you able to see how the chart represents the image?
-The majority of the image is near black while only the sky and some details in the landscape are represented as highlights or midtones.
+Just as we could tell from reading the histogram, we can see that the majority of the image is nearly black, while only the sky and some details in the landscape are represented as highlights or midtones.

-The peak all the way to the left in the histogram represents the area which has 0% brightness, pure black.
-As I’ve mentioned, when pixels touch the sides of the histogram, it means that part of the image is clipped.
+The peak to the left in the histogram represents the area with 0% brightness, pure black.
+This is the clipped area.

 Let’s quickly jump into Lightroom to see what this means: